We’re hiring a customer success and support specialist

 If you hover over the chart above, an Edit this Chart button should pop up.
 Click on it to create your own copy, which you can edit.

 We want to see your reply to Emily and a link to your version of the chart, in which you’ve implemented your suggestion.

 → Send it all to email@example.com, and use the subject line “Customer Success and Support Specialist”

 We hope you apply, especially if you’re from a group that’s underrepresented in our office.

 Elana Levin Schtulberg

-(@elanaEllesce) is in responsible for our user support and success efforts.
+(she/her, @elanaEllesce) is in responsible for our user support and success efforts.
 She's here to answer all your Datawrapper questions, help, teach and advise.
 Elana is into design and coding and can sometimes also be found fixing the bugs our users write in with.